joseph0x45/arduinoo/README.md

 # arduinoo
-Lua plugin that provide a little set of useful commands for working with Arduin
+Lua plugin that provides a small set of useful commands for working with Arduino

 ![Sample](./image.png)